LA Rams snap 3-game skid, roll over Jacksonville 37-7

 INJURED

-Rams center Brian Allen injured his knee on their first snap from scrimmage and didn’t return.
-Coleman Shelton took over. … Rams left guard David Edwards injured his foot later in their opening drive, but eventually returned. … Jaguars C Brandon Linder injured his back. … Jags rookie CB Tyson Campbell incurred an abdominal injury in the third quarter.
+Stafford left for one play after a hard tackle, but returned quickly.
+“Just a chest shot,” Stafford said.
+“I feel good now.” … Rams center Brian Allen injured his knee on their first snap from scrimmage and didn’t return.
+Coleman Shelton took over and played well in the Los Angeles native’s first significant NFL action in two years. … Rams left guard David Edwards injured his foot later in their opening drive, but eventually returned. … Jaguars C Brandon Linder injured his back. … Jags rookie CB Tyson Campbell incurred an abdominal injury in the third quarter.

 UP NEXT